Mathieu Schiller: Death

 On 19 September 2011 at approximately noon Schiller was surfing along with over a dozen other surfers on Reunion Island.
 After diving under a wave he was seen being attacked by several sharks.
 The first shark bit his legs.
 Schiller was witnessed beating the shark with his boogie board.
 A second shark bit his torso while another shark was seeing snapping his jaws around Schiller.
 Vincent Rzepecki was the first guard to attempt rescuing.
 Fellow surfer Yves Delaplin arrived to the scene and held Schiller on his board while Rzepecki arrived for rescuing.
 Rzepecki took Schiller on his board but was quickly knocked out by newly forming waves.
 Rzepecki held to Schiller but subsequent waves forced the now deceased surfer from his arms.
 After swimming to shore the fire department initiated the recovery of Schiller's body being quickly overwhelmed by the number of sharks in the vicinity of the impact zone.
-Schiller's body hasn't been recovered.
+After three hours of searching, a police helicopter found Schiller's body 15 metres (50 ft) out on a 23 metres (75 ft) rock jetty.
+Bite wounds were discovered along his side.
 It was the fourth shark attack that year.

 Since Schiller's death in 2011, the number of licensed surfers in Reunion has fallen from 1,600 to 400 in 2015.